2020 was not the year most of us had planned and is – finally – coming to an end.

 We often hear that Denmark is a World leader in green technologies.
 Well, not much longer.
 That’s why I work with Rufus Gifford, former US ambassador to Denmark, and California-based green venture fund, Angeleno Group, to bring in funding

 THE WORLD IS GOING GREEN!
 OPEN POSITIONS AT 1ST MILE

-Can manage complex work processes, often driven by sharp deadlines
+Manage complex processes, often driven by sharp deadlines

 About 1st Mile

-1st Mile is located in DTU, Lyngby, and offers jobs in the vanguard of green innovations.
+1st Mile offers jobs in the vanguard of green innovations.
 We have secured funding for energy and sustainable projects in excess of €200 million since we started in 2007, and thus taken many innovations to the next level.
-We believe we play an important, and often mission-critical, role in linking new innovations to the market, and thus bringing the good ideas to implementation in real life.
+We believe we play an important, and often mission-critical, role in linking new innovations to the market, and thus bringing the good ideas to fruitful implementation in real life.
 We strive to make the World a better place by bringing out and maturing the technologies that are needed to do that.

 Reach out to CEO Søren Houmøller at firstname.lastname@example.org or +45 40446714 for questions and more information.